qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

 * The |checkbox| :guilabel:`Use 0 for transparency when needed` can be activated, if pixels with the value 0 shall be visualized transparent.
 In our example toposheet, all white areas would be transparent.
-* The |checkbox| :guilabel:`Save GCP Points` automatically save GCP Points in the raster-modified path.
+* The |checkbox| :guilabel:`Save GCP Points` will store GCP Points in a file next to the output raster.
 * Finally, |checkbox| :guilabel:`Load in project when done` loads the output raster automatically into the QGIS map canvas when the transformation is done.